LeafyLuigi/discord-themes/pyrite/README.md

 Due to the differences between Canary, PTB and Stable as well as Discord Experiments you might not have an area themed.
 Speak up for it on the [Support Server](https://discord.gg/EeQQTWbTf5) and someone will fix it up for you.

+Pyrite is supported on [BetterDiscord](https://betterdiscord.app/), [Vencord](https://vencord.dev/download/) and [BeautifulDiscord](https://github.com/leovoel/BeautifulDiscord).
+Other CSS Injectors should work.

 *Replugged plugin support has since been dropped but you can still use the theme once converted into a .asar file.
-You can do so on this page: https://replugged-org.github.io/theme-converter/*
+You can do so on [Replugged's theme converter](https://replugged-org.github.io/theme-converter/).*

 ### Previews: